Harikrishnan-web/Sem-4-AIML-Exam-notes/LAB/OS.md

 ---
 ## 9.Implement Paging Technique of Memory Management

-## Implement Paging Technique of Memory Management

 **Aim**
 To implement the paging technique of memory management to calculate the physical address from a given logical address based on page table mapping.

 **Algorithm**

-1.
-**Input Memory Configuration:** Enter the total physical memory size and the fixed page size.

-2.
-**Calculate Availability:** Divide the total memory by the page size to determine the total number of available pages (frames) in memory.
+1. **Memory Setup:** Input the total physical memory size and the fixed page size to calculate the total number of available frames (memory slots).

-3.
-**Process Definition:** Input the number of processes and the specific number of pages required for each process.
+2. **Process Allocation:** Enter the number of processes and the specific number of pages required for each process.

-4.
-**Capacity Check:** For each process, ensure the required pages do not exceed the remaining available frames; if they do, indicate that memory is full.
+3. **Availability Check:** Verify if the required pages for a process can fit into the remaining free frames; if not, terminate allocation with a "Memory is Full" message.

-5.
-**Page Table Entry:** Input the frame numbers for each process to map where its logical pages reside in physical memory.
+4. **Page Table Entry:** For each process, manually input the frame numbers where its pages are stored to build the Page Table.

-6.
-**Address Request:** Input a logical address consisting of the process number, page number, and offset.
+5. **Address Request:** Input a logical address consisting of the process ID, the page number within that process, and the offset (displacement).

-7.
-**Input Validation:** Check if the requested process, page, or offset is within the valid allocated range.

-8.
+6. **Validation:** Ensure the process ID, page number, and offset are within the bounds of the allocated memory.
+7. **Address Translation:** Locate the Frame Number from the Page Table using the process ID and page number.
-**Compute Address:** Calculate the physical address using the formula: $Physical\ Address = (Frame\ Number \times Page\ Size) + Offset$.
+8. **Physical Address Calculation:** Compute the final address using the formula: $Physical\ Address = (Frame\ Number \times Page\ Size) + Offset$.

-9.
-**Output Results:** Display the final calculated physical address.
+9. **Output:** Display the resulting physical address.

 **C Program**